 Bathrooms in Pienza

 There are public toilets just outside the main entrance, down the small street to the left of the bank.

-You can also ask to use the toilet at your restaurant or a bar or cafe.
+You can also ask to use the toilet at your restaurant or a bar or cafe (helpful for diaper changes).